Complaints about car finance commission

 - system screenshots.

-- Where the commission structure/arrangement was variable in some way, details of how it was variable including providing evidence of the full range of commission payments and interest rates that were available.
+- where the commission structure or arrangement was variable in some way, details of how it was variable – including evidence of the full range of commission payments and interest rates that were available

 - a demands and needs questionnaire or suitability report